Open Letter to Prof. Denis Rancourt

 4. The CDC, FDA, and the test’s manufacturers admit openly that the presence of claimed “viral specific RNA” allegedly detected by the PCR does not prove infection.
 What they don’t say is that the claimed RNA is not specific to anything, much less a virus.
 The origin of the RNA they are testing for is unknown and has never been shown to have any relationship to a virus.
 Yet PCR-positive is falsely called a “confirmed case” of infection.
 The claim is less logical than saying someone is confirmed to be a bank robber because they have a nickel in their pocket.
 At least there are nickels in banks.

-The facts above are what we have learned in the three years since SARS-CoV-2 was claimed to exist by the Chinese government and the World Health Organization.
+The facts above are what we have learned in the first three years since SARS-CoV-2 was claimed to exist by the Chinese government and the World Health Organization.

 What Was Known Before ‘Covid’?